5.4 PVE Arms Warrior Guide

 This Guide is the result of many hours hard work and is our contribution to the Warrior community.

-It is based on Collision Math™, extensive use of Simcraft, PTR testing and the input of many great Warriors on the WoW and MMO Champion forums.
-Supporting documentation and math behind the information listed here will be included, but the intent of this guide is to give a basic overview and re-familiarize Warriors with a spec that has not been seriously played since Dragon Soul.
+Results are based on Collision Math™, extensive use of Simcraft, PTR testing and the input of many great Warriors on the WoW and MMO Champion forums and will be updated throughout the tier.
+The intent of this guide is to give a basic overview and re-familiarize Warriors with a spec that has not been seriously played since Dragon Soul.

 List of Changes to help figure out what information has been updated:

 - NEW!
-Advanced Section - Alternate two-piece Rotation revised, new picture to come
+Advanced Section - Alternate two-piece Rotation revised

 - Stat Priority